 Start by clicking on “Configure Email Client” on the “More” drop-down arrow.
 You will be taken to a new window that looks like the one below on the “Manual Settings” section.

 Login to your Gmail account and go to settings and then “Accounts and Imports.”

 Click on “Add a mail account” under “Check mail from other accounts.”
-You will be taken to a new pop-up window when you will be configuring your email.
+You will be taken to a new pop-up window where you will be configuring your email.
 Check the screenshot below.

-Enter email address.
-Your email address is the email address that you just created.
-In my case.
-It will be firstname.lastname@example.org.
-Click “Next Step.”
+Enter the email address!
+Your email address is the professional email that you just created.
+In my case, it will be email@example.com.
+Click “Next”.

 On the new window check the option for “Import emails from my other account (POP3)” and click next.

 On the new window, enter your username – provided on the Manual Setting area of the Configure Email Client.